HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * Producers of Knowledge Artifacts using Expressions of type text/cql SHALL include the CQL library reference in the PlanDefinition.library element.

-* Producers of Knowledge Artifacts SHALL represent the receivers address in the PlanDefinition.ext-receiverAddress extension.
+* Producers of Knowledge Artifacts SHALL represent the receiver's address in the PlanDefinition.ext-receiverAddress extension.

 * Producers of Knowledge Artifacts SHALL indicate the input data requirements for a specific action in PlanDefinition.action.input element.